Teacher to Student Ratio

 ACT Historic Places

 Lanyon Homestead, at the foot of the Brindabellas on the Murrumbidgee River, is the most intact colonial property in the Canberra region.
 The homestead and surrounding landscape are rich with natural, Aboriginal and pastoral heritage.
-Located within the ‘Lanyon Bowl’, this area has supported human occupation for thousands of years, with evidence of Aboriginal land use, convict era outbuildings, an 1850s pastoral homestead and productive kitchen gardens.
+Located within the ‘Lanyon Bowl’, this area has supported human occupation for thousands of years.
+Students can see evidence of Aboriginal land use, convict era outbuildings, an 1850s pastoral homestead and productive kitchen gardens.
 Learning programs offer immersive, site specific experiences that include sustainability and Aboriginal perspectives, convict role play, artefact studies, crafts and games.

 Mugga Mugga Cottage is set amidst native temperate grasslands within the heart of urban Canberra.
 The natural environment includes endangered plants, animals and ecosystems, with archaeological evidence of Aboriginal occupation.
-The 1830s cottage was built as a shepherd’s outlook as part of the Duntroon Estate, one of the first colonial estates of the Limestone Plains.
+The 1830s cottage was built as a shepherd’s outlook as part of Duntroon, one of the first colonial estates of the Limestone Plains.

 With the opening of Canberra as the new Federal Capital, the Curley family moved into Mugga Mugga Cottage in 1913.
 The intact domestic collection reflects the life of the Curley family over 70 years.